Mandatory Withdrawals – RRIF 101

 - You can withdraw more money beyond the minimum forced amount but you’ll be taxed on that money as well.
 I probably won’t do that myself.

 - Consider income-generating investments inside your RRIF (I will) because if you’re forced to withdraw money from this account, you can withdraw the dividends and/or distributions for the most part and keep your capital intact for any longevity risk.

 - Money left in your RRIF when you die can go to a beneficiary – read more here for tax considerations and beneficiaries for your RRSP, RRIF, TFSA and much more.

 I think RRIFs fill a great space in many retirement plans but I’m far from sure how I will use this account decades down the road.

-- Mid-50s, early retirement if possible, withdraw some money out of RRSP(s).
+- Mid-50s, early or semi-retirement if possible, withdraw some money out of RRSP(s).

 - Withdrawal from registered accounts like the RRSP strategically/slow withdrawals to smooth out taxes.

 - Keep tax-efficient investments intact for as long as I can (investments inside Tax Free Savings Accounts (TFSAs)) “until the end”.

 I’m taking some time this year to learn more about RRIFs to help my parents make some decisions.
 As I get older and my understanding about taxes and investments matures hopefully this knowledge can apply to us.